relab/relab/README.md

-# relab
+# Resilient Systems Lab

-Resilient Systems Lab
+Here we post stuff relevant for students and faculty members of Relab.